Let's Eat Outside, Shall We? A Guide To Al Fresco Dining In Columbia SC

 Sunday, August 27, 2017 2:00 PM by Holly Heaton

-If you’re exploring Columbia SC in these magical months, we want you to know exactly where to go to soak up every breezy, blissful moment of outdoor dining.
-Here’s 15 of our favorite open-air spots to pick up our forks and raise our glasses.
+If you’re exploring Columbia SC in the magical months of early spring, we want you to know exactly where to go to soak up every breezy, blissful moment of outdoor dining.
+Here’s 17 of our favorite open-air spots to pick up our forks and raise our glasses.
 Cheers!

 Terra is a diamond of the West Columbia food scene—celebrated for memorable eats like duck confit pizza and baked mac n’ cheese with braised lamb.
 If you can believe it, though, the outdoor seating sites are almost as good as the drool-worthy bites—boasting what many locals have deemed the best patio in Columbia.
 With hanging shrubberies, exposed brick walls kissed with ivy, romantic cast iron gates and even a small flowing fountain, a meal on the Terra patio is like an hour-long trip to Paris on a random weekday.
 Sounds pretty magical, right?